electronicwhisper/qc-gaffta-2012/class 4/readme.md

 ### Loops and Conditionals

-Core Image has an interesting restriction. `for` loops and `if then else` conditionals must be able to be determined at compile time.
+Core Image has an interesting restriction. `for` loops and `if then else` conditionals must be pre-determined at compile time.
 This means that `if then else` conditionals are basically useless and `for` loops must only run a constant number of times.

 This restriction allows the compiler to know precisely how long a kernel will take to execute which allows it to optimize more effectively.

 To create a conditional, use the *ternary operator*:

-    x > 3.0 ? x * 2.0 : 0.0 // returns twice x if x is greater than 3, otherwise returns 0.
+    // returns twice x if x is greater than 3, otherwise returns 0. x > 3.0 ? x * 2.0 : 0.0;